sylhare/sylhare.github.io/_posts/2019-09-27-Kotlin-dsl-with-gradle.md

 }
 ```

-You want to specify the kotlin version and plugin you wish to use
+You want to specify the kotlin version and plugin you wish to use:

 ```kotlin
 plugins {